amanda-ni/CarND-Behavioral-Cloning-P3/writeup_template.md

 | Tanh			| Nonlinearity between -1 and 1 |
 | MSE | Mean squared error |

-Here, I show the result of the training and validation losses.

-![alt text][lossplots]

 It looks like the number of parameters is adequate and it's currently not overfitting, as the two losses converge to the same point.